 This is something that you may or may not need to do.
-You will need to apply for planning permission for your premises to be used as a restaurant if the given premises are being converted to a new use as a restaurant.
-This means that if the premises did not originally belong to a restaurant that you may be taking over, then you will need a planning permission.
+You will need to apply for planning permission for your premises to be used as a restaurant if the given premises are being converted to new use as a restaurant.
+This means that if the premises did not originally belong to a restaurant that you may be taking over, then you will need planning permission.
 If the premises were earlier being used as a restaurant this step is not required.
 You can apply for Planning Permission by visiting the linked website.

 6. Code Of Practice Of Environmental Health